Losing & Finding

 "You have some very strong work in your submission.
 Your images are quite enticing overall.
 You employ a rather novel approach to image-making via a multiple exposure technique which results in images that are quite soft, fluid and painterly.
 This instills a sense of subjectivity, or at least the aesthetics of subjectivity, to every picture.
 The fluidity of lines and shapes also helps to foreground a sense of time and motion quite palpably in your images.

-"Over the Hill" looks the most like an Impressionist painting as the memory of a fleeting scene seems to pass before the camera lens.
+"Remember a Day" looks the most like an Impressionist painting as the memory of a fleeting scene seems to pass before the camera lens.
 "Golden Blue" is much different than the other pictures in that there is a general deployment of leaves and branches which I find quite fetching and a bit abstract.
 This is one of your finer somewhat non-objective image.

 In regard to your project statement, I applaud your thorough and thoughtful words."